LiveHere - CommunitiesDuren (ADH) - Co-ed Residence Hall

 - Shared space rooms with private bath

-- Shared space rooms with community bath
+- Shared space rooms with connecting bath

 - Single space rooms with private bath